DCC-EX/dcc-ex.github.io/docs/reference/downloads/documents.rst

 =======================================================

 This pdf file provides instruction on how to install our custom scripts in JMRI and assign them to buttons.
-You can have the command references for DCC++ EX shown through the Script Output Window in DecoderPro as seen above.
+You can have the command references for |DCC-EX| shown through the Script Output Window in DecoderPro as seen above.

 .. image:: /_static/images/icons/pdf_logo_sm.png
    :alt: DCC++EX JMRI script install instructions